I have been told, many many times, that I am a “planner”.

 DIVIDED GIFT BAGS

 I hope you found these tips and tricks helpful.
-Is there any that I missed?
+Are there any that I missed?
 Please leave me a comment below.
 I hope you and your family have a truly Merry Christmas season and a Happy New Year!